Natchez Trace: Development

-The U.S. signed treaties with the Chickasaw and Choctaw tribes to maintain peace, as European Americans entered the area in greater numbers.
-In 1801 the United States Army began trail blazing along the Trace, performing major work to prepare it as a thoroughfare.
-The work was first done by soldiers reassigned from Tennessee and later by civilian contractors.
-To emphasize American sovereignty in the area, Jefferson called it the "Columbian Highway."
-The people who used it, however, dubbed the road as "The Devil's Backbone" due to its remoteness, rough conditions, and the frequently encountered highwaymen found along the new road.
+The U.S. signed treaties with the Chickasaw and Choctaw tribes to maintain peace as European Americans entered the area in greater numbers.
+In 1801, the United States Army began trailblazing along the Trace, performing major work to prepare it as a thoroughfare.
+The work was done by soldiers reassigned from Tennessee and later by civilian contractors.
+Jefferson called it the "Columbian Highway" to emphasize American sovereignty in the area.
+The people who used it, however, dubbed the road "The Devil's Backbone" due to its remoteness, rough conditions, and the frequently encountered highwaymen found along the new road.
+Aaron Burr wrote to his daughter, that the "'road...you will see laid down...on the map...as having been cut by the order of the minister of war[,]...is imaginary; there is no such road.'
+The region between Washington, Mississippi, and the Choctaw domain was, Burr reported, 'a vile country, destitute of springs or of running water—think of drinking the nasty puddle water, covered with green scum, and full of animaculae—bah! … [H]ow glad I was to get [into the high country,] all fine, transparent, lively streams, and itself [the Tennessee] a clear, beautiful, magnificent river.'"

 By 1809, the trail was fully navigable by wagon, with the northward journey taking two to three weeks.
-Critical to the success of the Trace as a trade route was the development of inns and trading posts, referred to at the time as "stands."
+Critical to the success of the Trace as a trade route was the development of inns and trading posts, referred to at the time as "stands".